JamesBrownR/MeetingSurge/_posts/2025-12-20-website-not-getting-calls.md

 <p><strong>This quarter:</strong> If your site is broken on mobile or looks dated, invest in a redesign.
 You're leaving too much money on the table.</p>

 <h2>The Bottom Line</h2>
-<p>Traffic without conversions is just wasted time and money.
+<p>Traffic without conversions is wasted time and money.
 Your website exists for one purpose: to turn visitors into customers.</p>
 <p>If people are visiting your site but not calling, it's not because they don't need your services.
-It's because your website isn't doing its job.</p>
+It's because your website isn't saying it and making it easy to buy.</p>
-<p>Fix your contact visibility.
+<p>Fix your contact info.
 Make your CTAs clear.
 Build trust with reviews and real photos.
 Make it work on mobile.
 Answer customer questions before they ask them.</p>
 <p>Do this and watch your phone start ringing.</p>
 <p>Your competitors aren't getting more calls because they're better mechanics.
-They're getting more calls because their websites actually convert visitors.
-Be better than them.</p>
+They're getting more calls because their websites actually convert people.
+Fix your site and win.</p>